 If you liked this post, you may also like to walk through

 Next stop: Potts Point, Kings Cross and Garden Island

-Take the T2 line from Central or use the Trip Planner
+Take the T2 line from Central or Plan your trip at transportnsw.info

 And a map to assist you: